AI Chatbot for Small Business - How to Pick the Right One in 2026

 Every other article about choosing an AI chatbot for small business ranks 10 tools and calls it a day.
-But the real question isn't which chatbot.
-It's what kind of chatbot your business actually needs.
+The harder question comes before any tool list: what kind of chatbot does your business actually need?

 According to Tidio's 2025 Chatbot Trends Report, 64% of small businesses plan to adopt chatbots by end of 2026.
 This guide covers what chatbots actually do, when off-the-shelf works, when custom makes sense, and the real numbers behind chatbot ROI - so the decision happens once, not twice.